Project Deliverables Optimization Using Microsoft Excel

 Creating Second Version of Code for Underground Staking Sheets

 The Overhead sheets were so productive I was asked to replicate this process for our Underground Staking Sheets.
 The main challenge with this request is that the OH staking sheets had a set number of columns that would never increase.
 The UG staking sheets had a different format where columns would be added for additional units while also adding rows for addition station where equipment would be installed.
-It would require an entirely new method of transferring the information to individual staking sheets as well as creating a bill of materials
+The other problem was that the UG staking sheets were a set number of rows by columns, so when additional columns were added to the All Combined sheet, my algorithm would have to sort through all the columns and leave out units that were blank on specific paged.
+It would require an entirely new method of transferring the information to individual staking sheets as well as creating a bill of materials.
+Then the biggest problem is

 Previous